Best Rain Boots for Men of 2026

 TRACTION

-To test traction, we evaluated each pair of boots on various slippery and uneven surfaces, including wet pavement, muddy trails, icy walkways, and snow-covered paths.
+To test traction, we evaluated each pair of boots on various slippery and uneven surfaces, including wet pavement, muddy trails, icy walkways, and slick river rocks.
 We assessed how well the soles gripped the ground during activities like walking uphill, descending slopes, and making sharp turns.

 We paid special attention to stability on wet and icy patches, where loss of grip is most common.
 We also tested performance in deep mud and slush to see if the tread patterns effectively shed debris or clogged easily.
 These tests helped determine how reliable and secure each pair of boots felt in challenging conditions, ensuring they could provide steady footing in rain, snow, and various slippery environs.